robgodfrey/robgodfrey.github.io/docs/_posts/2020-12-21-aws-reinvent-2020-highlights.md

 The session talks are available on-demand at [https://virtual.awsevents.com](https://virtual.awsevents.com) and will be available on YouTube in February 2021.

 Note, re:Invent is not completely done with more sessions scheduled in early January.

-There were many good sessions including our very own Elena Georgieva talking about [democratisation of data](https://t.co/gCRB1xdLEx?amp=1).

 ### Builders Library Sessions